Frequently asked questions

 Why wouldn’t I just donate directly to Pima Animal Care Center?

-Donations directly to Pima Animal Care Center are appreciated, since caring for 20,000 each year animals routinely outstrips available resources, particularly since the County has committed to reducing its euthanasia rate.
+Donations directly to Pima Animal Care Center are appreciated, since caring for nearly 17,000 animals each year routinely outstrips available resources, particularly since the County has committed to reducing its euthanasia rate.
 Every gift made to the shelter helps ensure more resources are available to continue healing animals with treatable conditions.

 Our nonprofit offers more flexibility, however, since it is not encumbered by the same procurement restrictions that governments must adhere to, such as spending limits and pre-approved vendors.
 While our advisory board is prudent with our resources, we are able to respond quickly when needs arise to make an immediate impact for our pets.